ot4i/app-connect-templates/resources/markdown/Store the issue data in IBM Db2 whenever a new issue gets created in Jira_instructions.md

 1. To start the flow, in the banner, click **Start flow**.

 Want to see the flow working?
 Create a new issue in Jira, then go back to IBM Db2 for i table to see the new lead.
+For more information about using this template, see https://community.ibm.com/community/user/integration/blogs/divya-jha1/2023/07/03/using-ibmappconnect-to-interact-with-ibm-db2-for-i